Skip to main content

 HIGH PREVALENCE

-Seafood is extremely common in coastal Peruvian cuisine, especially in dishes like ceviche and tiradito.
+Seafood shows up constantly in coastal cooking, above all in ceviche and tiradito.

 COMMONLY FOUND IN: